 Kids love to ask questions – which is what often leads to fact files such as these!
 However, it’s thought that the average four-year-old – boy or girl – is likely to ask more than 400 different questions every 24 hours.
 It’s the only way they are going to find their way around the world, at least at first!

 11. We don’t recommend collecting it!

-Ever wondered how much skin you actually shed?
+Ever wondered how much skin you shed?
 Yes – humans shed skin, though perhaps not in the same way as snakes!
-It’s likely that the average human being sheds around 40 lbs of their own skin across their lives.
+The average human being likely sheds around 40 lbs of their skin across their lives.
 Therefore, you’re probably going to have a new layer of skin every 30 days.

 12. We seriously can’t comprehend this one.